CARDIAC ISCHEMIA AFTER ABRUPT DISCONTINUATION

 Because coronary artery disease is common and may be unrecognized, avoid abrupt discontinuation of DUTOPROL therapy even in patients treated only for hypertension [see WARNINGS AND PRECAUTIONS].

 Metoprolol succinate is chemically described as (±)1-(isopropylamino)-3-[p-(2-methoxyethyl) phenoxy]-2-propanol succinate (2:1) (salt).
 Its structural formula is:

 Metoprolol succinate is a white crystalline powder with a molecular weight of 652.8.
-It is freely soluble in water; soluble in methanol; sparingly soluble in ethanol; slightly soluble in dichloromethane and 2-propanol; practically insoluble in ethyl-acetate, acetone, diethylether and heptane.
+It is freely soluble in water, soluble in methanol, sparingly soluble in ethanol, slightly soluble in dichloromethane and 2-propanol, and practically insoluble in ethyl-acetate, acetone, diethylether and heptane.

 Hydrochlorothiazide is a white, or practically white, crystalline powder with a molecular weight of 297.74, which is slightly soluble in water, but freely soluble in sodium hydroxide solution.

 DUTOPROL is for oral administration supplied in 3 tablet strengths of metoprolol succinate extended release and hydrochlorothiazide.